PCMDI/input4MIPs_CVs/docs/dataset-overviews/solar.md

 <!--- Do not edit this section, it is automatically updated when the docs are built -->
 ### Source IDs for CMIP7 phases

-The source ID that identifies the dataset to use in the different phases of CMIP7 is given below.
+The source ID that identifies the dataset to use in CMIP7 is given below.

 #### CMIP7